ngs-docs/2017-dibsi-rnaseq/index.md

 9am: All-hands wrap-up

 Since housing checkout is at 12, everything is optional after the hands-on meeting.
-Depending on interest, One or more of the instructors can stick around to teach or help you with your own data.
+We will run a brief intro to github, and then depending on interest, one or more of the instructors can stick around to teach additional automation tutorials or help you with your own data.

 (Optional) Morning Hands-on: